 Hundreds of pigeons roam in front of the Albert Hall Museum, a popular place of photography for both tourists and locals.

 Well, beautiful couples were getting their wedding shoot done right there.
 The photographer’s assistant had to fly a flock of pigeons every few minutes for his magical shot.
 I stood near them and asked my friend to click it.
 It is just outside the Albert Hall Museum.

 It is named after King Edward VII, Albert Edward, whose foundation stone was laid on 6 February 1876, during his visit to the city as Prince of Wales.

-The museum has a rich collection of artefacts including paintings, jewellery, carpets, ivory, stones, metal sculptures and work in crystals.
-The collection includes coins from Gupta, Kushan, Delhi Sultanate, Mughal and British periods.
+The museum has a rich collection of artifacts including paintings, jewelry, carpets, ivory, stones, metal sculptures, and work in crystals.
+The collection includes coins from Gupta, Kushan, Delhi Sultanate, Mughal, and British periods.
 Among them all, an Egyptian mummy is the main attraction of this museum.

 Moreover, the Albert Hall Museum is also called the Governmental Central Museum.